AlexanderSalter/MMM-Instagram2020/README.md

 httpsPrivateKey: "/home/pi/MagicMirror/config/ssl/magicmirror.key",     // HTTPS private key path, only require when useHttps is true
 httpsCertificate: "/home/pi/MagicMirror/config/ssl/magicmirror.pem",    // HTTPS Certificate path, only require when useHttps is true
 ```

-### B) This module requires a Facebook Developer App in "Development" mode.

-[This Getting Started guide](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started) from Facebook will show you how to setup the App for instagram access.
-Just follow steps 1, 2 and 3 to get the variables you need.
-Valid OAuth Redirect URI would be "https://<<IP Of Your Magic Mirror>>:8080/MMM-Instagram2020/auth"
-Deauthorize Callback URL would be "https://<<IP Of Your Magic Mirror>>:8080/MMM-Instagram2020/deauth"
-Data Deletion Requests URL would be "https://<<IP Of Your Magic Mirror>>:8080/MMM-Instagram2020/datadelete"

-From the app settings you will need:
-1. client_id > This will be a number generated for you
-2. client_secret > This will be a secret generated for you
-3. redirect_uri > This should be set to "https://<<IP Of Your Magic Mirror>>:8080/MMM-Instagram2020/auth" (Same as the Valid OAuth Redirect URI)

-## Installing
-1. Setup Magic Mirror for HTTPS/SSL access.
+### Install MMM-Instagram2020
-2. Navigate to the `modules` folder and execute `git clone https://github.com/AlexanderSalter/MMM-Instagram2020.git`.
+1. Navigate to the `modules` folder and execute `git clone https://github.com/AlexanderSalter/MMM-Instagram2020.git`.
 A new folder with the name 'MMM-Instagram2020 will be created, navigate into it.
-3. Execute `npm install` to install the node dependencies.
+2. Execute `npm install` to install the node dependencies.
-4. Confiugre as per below.
+3. Confiugre as per below.
-5. Follow the Authorisation Process.
+4. Follow the Authorisation Process.

 ## Configuration